 - Why thin chicken is a must panko breaded chicken– I mentioned above that using super thin chicken breast is VERY IMPORTANT to create a panko crusted chicken in the oven.
 The reason is two-fold.
 First, the thin, even size of the chicken helps it to cook quickly and evenly at the high heat needed to get the panko really crispy.

 Second, the chicken needs to be thin so that it doesn’t release too much moisture.
 If you have a big, thick chicken breast, it can contain a lot of moisture which can make the crumbs really soggy instead of them getting nice and crispy.

-- Go light on the mayo – The mayonnaise isn’t meant to be a thick layer, but just enough to help the panko really stick to adhere to the chicken.
+- Go light on the mayo – The mayonnaise isn’t meant to be a thick layer, but just enough to help the panko really stick to adhere to the chicken breast.
 It will melt as it cooks, tenderizing the meat and helping to crisp the crumb topping.
 If you make it too thick, the crumbs will become gummy instead of crispy.

 Since it is so important, I will say it again — Coat the chicken with a SUPER THIN layer of mayo!